amcginlay/kafka-bridge/README.md

    - `clientId`, `sourceGroupId`, `referenceGroupId`: identifiers reused across consumers and producers.
    - `http`: optional admin server, `listenAddr` defaults to `:8080`.
 POST reference payloads here instead of (or in addition to) consuming them from reference topics.
    - `storage`: optional persistence; set `path` (e.g., `/var/lib/kafka-bridge/cache.json`) and `flushInterval` to keep cached reference values across restarts.
-   - `routes`: each route declares source topics, destination topic, the reference feed topics tied to that source, and `matchFields` (field paths such as `fieldA` or `subObj.fieldB`) that are extracted from both reference and source payloads for matching.
+   - `routes`: each route declares source topics, destination topic, and per-reference-topic `matchFields` (field paths such as `fieldA` or `subObj.fieldB`) that are extracted from reference payloads; source payloads are matched if any cached value appears anywhere in the message.

 Example snippet: